curtispuetz/pypp-docs/docs/stl/random.md

 # Random

-Like Pythons random standard library.
+Like Python's random standard library.
 Limited at the moment.

 ## Usage